Kafune/implemap/README.md

 The goal of this workshop is to have a working Mapbox example with clickable datapoints and a searchbar.
 Once you have created an account you can start following these steps.

 1. **Installation**.
-Include the [Mapbox installation](https://docs.mapbox.com/mapbox-gl-js/guides/install/) JavaScript and CSS files in the `<head>` of your HTML file (_Layout.cshtml in Blazor).
+Include the [Mapbox installation](https://docs.mapbox.com/mapbox-gl-js/guides/install/) JavaScript and CSS files in the `<head>` of your HTML file (`\Implemap.Client\Pages\_Layout.cshtml` in Blazor).
 The CSS file is required to display the map and make elements like Popups and Markers work.
 Also add the [Mapbox Geocoder Plugin](https://docs.mapbox.com/mapbox-gl-js/example/mapbox-gl-geocoder/) tags, which will be used to add a searchbar later.
 You should have the following tags in the `<head>` of your HTML file:

 `<script src='https://api.mapbox.com/mapbox-gl-js/v2.8.2/mapbox-gl.js'></script>`<br/>
 `<script src="https://api.mapbox.com/mapbox-gl-js/plugins/mapbox-gl-geocoder/v5.0.0/mapbox-gl-geocoder.min.js"></script>`<br/>